NVR, Inc.: History

 The company was formed in 1980 as NVHomes, Inc. (formerly North Virginia Homes Inc.) by Dwight Schar.

-In 1986, the company acquired Ryan Homes, founded in 1948 in Pittsburgh, Pennsylvania, to provide housing in the expanding post-war economy.
+In 1986, the company acquired Ryan Homes.
+It was founded in 1948 in Pittsburgh, Pennsylvania, to provide housing in the expanding post-war economy.

-In April 1992, as a result of the early 1990s recession, the company filed bankruptcy.
+In April 1992, during the early 1990s recession, the company filed bankruptcy.
 In September 1993, the company emerged from bankruptcy protection and once again became a public company.

 In December 2012, the company acquired Heartland Homes.

 In September 2019, the company was added to the S&P 500 stock market index.

-Controversies
+Lawsuit

 In February 2010, then Attorney General of Delaware, Beau Biden, sued the company for fraud, seeking damages of $10,000 for each of 39 homeowners, alleging that the company did not provide promised amenities, primarily a clubhouse with restaurant and fitness center, for homeowners of a development built by the company in Townsend, Delaware.
-The lawsuit was settled in April 2010, with the company agreeing to complete development of the promised amenities and reimburse homeowners for the period when they have been paying for promised amenities that they did not receive.
+The lawsuit was settled in April 2010, with the company agreeing to complete development of the promised amenities and reimburse homeowners for the period when they had been paying for promised amenities that they did not receive.